 While raw vegetables cleansed of chemicals are very healthy for children, the right type of vegetables must be given at the right time and in the right form.
 Here are some things to keep in mind:

-- Not all vegetables can be given raw to young children.
-Beets, bottle gourd and mushrooms are hard to digest in the raw form.
-Spinach is another vegetable that isn’t safe to eat raw.
-All these may contain germs that don’t get washed away easily.
-It’s best to cook or steam them to make them safe for your child.
-Some vegetables like cauliflower and broccoli cause gas if consumed raw.
-So it’s advisable to cook them for children.
-Green peas, beans and corn also taste good steamed, with little or no seasoning.
+Not all vegetables can be given raw to young children.
+Vegetables like beets, green peas, beans and corn should not be offered raw to children.
+As they could be choking hazard and these veggies taste good only when cooked.
+Green leafy veggies like spinach are another one that isn't safe to eat raw.
+All these may contain germs that don't get washed away easily.
+It's best to cook or steam them to make them safe for your child.

 Here are some toddler-friendly raw vegetables: